Over-salting a dish is a cook's worst nightmare, and it happens to all of us. Here you'll learn how to fix over-salted foods and save face!

 - If you use a slurry to thicken your dish, add it near the end of the cooking time.
 Prolonged cooking times result in the breakdown of the molecules and then, the slurry fails to thicken.

 - A root-based slurry, (arrowroot, tapioca, potato), will thicken at a lower temperature--so add the slurry to warm soup near the end of the cooking time if you want to thicken the soup

 - Note: Arrowroot is not recommended to use with dairy-based soup; it tends to clump and cling, producing an unappetizing soup.

-- If you make a slurry using a cereal-based starch (corn, wheat or flour), add the slurry when the soup is at a higher temperature to thicken the soup ( cereal-based starches thicken at higher temperatures.)
+- If you make a slurry using a cereal-based starch (cornstarch), add the slurry when the soup is at a higher temperature to thicken the soup ( cereal-based starches thicken at higher temperatures.)